ellipinnock/2014-02-03-TGAC/lessons/tgac/version-control/tutorial.md

     $ mkdir common
     $ nano common/references.txt

-And add a reference to this:
+We will also add a few lines to our paper (journal.txt).
+Now we need to record our work in the repository so we need to make a commit.
+First we tell Git to track the references.
+We can actually tell Git to track everything in the given subdirectory:

     $ git add common

+All files that are in "common" are now tracked.
+We would also have to add journal.txt to the staging area.
+But there is a shortcut.
+We can use option "-a" for "commit".
+This option means "commit all files that are tracked and that have been modified".

-    $ git commit -m "Added common directory and references file with Cohen et al reference"
+    $ git commit -ma "Added common directory and references file with Cohen et al reference and described data in the paper"

 and Git will add, then commit, both the directory and the file.